Uncle of Syria's Assad rejects French corruption allegation

 Earlier, the son of Rifaat al-Assad, Siwar al-Assad, told France Info radio his father had received funds since 1984 from "states, leaders and friends abroad."
 That included a gift from the king of Saudi Arabia of a 45 hectare (111 acre) property and stud farm north of Paris, he said.

-Le Monde daily said his holdings also included a Paris mansion and some 40 apartments in the capital, valuing his total estate in France at 160 million euros ($215 million).
+Le Monde daily said his holdings also included a Paris mansion and some 40 apartments in the capital, valuing his total estate in France at 160 million euros (133 million pounds).

 Before turning against the government, Rifaat al-Assad is widely held responsible for crushing an Islamist uprising in 1982 against then-president Hafez al-Assad, Bashar's father, in which many thousands were killed.